yaw277/slire/README.md

 ## What the Heck is SmartRepo?

-SmartRepo is a lightweight, database-agnostic interface that provides common CRUD operations with built-in consistency features, while preserving full access to native database capabilities.
+SmartRepo is a lightweight, database-agnostic interface that provides common CRUD operations with built-in consistency features, designed to work seamlessly alongside native database access.
 It currently supports MongoDB and Firestore implementations.

 **Consistency features** are patterns that most applications need but typically implement inconsistently: automatic timestamps (createdAt, updatedAt), versioning for optimistic locking, soft-delete functionality, and audit trails.
 Rather than manually adding these to every operation, SmartRepo applies them automatically while still allowing native database access for complex queries and operations.